firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-19-the-boy-on-the-roof.md

 artist-img: artist-name.jpg
 author-img: francesca-forrest.jpg
 author-bio: |
-  Francesca Forrest is the author of _The Inconvenient God_ (Annorlunda Books, 2018), about a slacker god with a mysterious past, and the novel _Pen Pal_ (2013), a story of friendship and heroism from the margins, and as well as short stories that have appeared in _Not One of Us_, _Strange Horizons_, and other online and print venues, including anthologies.
+  Francesca Forrest is the author of _The Inconvenient God_ (Annorlunda Books, 2018), about a slacker god with a mysterious past, and the novel _Pen Pal_ (2013), a story of friendship and heroism from the margins, as well as short stories that have appeared in _Not One of Us_, _Strange Horizons_, and other online and print venues, including anthologies.
 She’s old enough to have four grown children and young enough not to have mastered object permanence just yet.
 She lives in western Massachusetts.
 proofread: false
 contentnote:

 ---

 “Washing area is there, and you can hang your things on that pole,” the manager of the hostel said, pointing to a large stone sink and then to a pole not yet fluttering with shirts and skirts and trousers.
 “No more than two buckets of water per lodger per wash — it’s metered, so don’t try to take more; it’ll turn off — and no more than three washes a week.
 And tell me if the boy bothers you.”

-With that the manager stumped back to the rooftop door, which snapped shut like a brisk salute after him.
+With that, the manager stumped back to the rooftop door, which snapped shut like a brisk salute after him.

 The boy was perched on the cylindrical water tank that lay alongside the sink, bare feet gripping its curve, a pair of expensive Athletics lying discarded at the tank’s base.
 A fluff of black hair framed a sweet face — dark eyes and light brown skin, and a mouth whose relaxed position seemed to be a slight smile.
 He was wearing new jeans and a brilliant white T-shirt — and also entrailware, which, thankfully, he wasn’t using to reveal the muscles or bones of his face the way so many teens do.
 Instead, he had a heart-shaped window over his actual heart, which I could see beating when he sat still.
 He caught me staring.